-In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (R3), which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
-MWA, a water wholesaler, is able to provide this water to local purveyors, including the Victorville Water District, Hesperia Water District, Liberty Utilities, and City of Adelanto.
+In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (R3), which pumps imported State Water Project water into the local aquifers along the Mojave River in Hesperia and Apple Valley.
+MWA stores these supplies as groundwater until it is needed, then recovers it for wholesale distribution to local purveyors, including the Victorville Water District, Hesperia Water District, Liberty Utilities, and City of Adelanto.